What is the Family and Medical Leave Act?

 Care for children

 Working parents, including the father, are eligible for leave on arrival of a new child.
-This includes child birth, adoption of a child or even taking a child into foster care.
-In case of childbirth, the child need not be sick, mere birth of the child is a reason good enough for taking leave.
+This includes childbirth, adoption of a child or even taking a child into foster care.
+Some employers may count unpaid FMLA leave as a portion of maternity leave or paternity leave in addition to workers using personal days or short-term disability.

 Generally, an employee is not eligible for pay during family care leave.
-However, if the employee has vacation accrued, it can be used to pay him during the period of family leave.
-If the employee has taken leave on account of his own illness, sick pay can be used to pay him during the period of leave.
-However, sick pay cannot be utilized to pay an employee if he has taken leave to take care of a family member.
+However, if the employee has vacation accrued, it can be used as pay during the period of family leave.
+If the employee has taken leave on account of his or her own illness, sick pay can be used as pay during the period of leave.
+However, sick pay cannot be utilized to pay an employee if he or she has taken leave to take care of a family member.

-Employees in California are entitled to family medical leave under both the federal law as well as its California counterpart.
-However, an employee cannot seek benefits under both the Acts; that is the time of leave under both the legislations should run concurrently.
-The employee cannot avail 12 weeks leave under the federal legislations and a further 12 weeks’ leave under the state legislation.
+Employees in California are entitled to family medical leave under both the federal law as well as California family leave.
+However, an employee cannot seek benefits under both the FMLA and CFRA, meaning that these leaves must run concurrently and not back to back.
+The employee cannot take 12 weeks family and medical leave under FMLA and a further 12 weeks of California family leave under the state legislation.

 When you have parents and children dependent on you, it is really a comfort to be able to take a few days off work to take care of them when they are unwell.
 It comes as a matter of right when there is a legislation to support the idea.
-Employees in California are doubly benefited as they can take advantage of a state legislation, which offers even better rights in contrast to its federal counterpart.
-If you would like more information about the FMLA, please contact an employment attorney at our law firm now.
+Your employer cannot deny your right to take this time if you are entitled.
+Employees in California are doubly benefited as they can take advantage of a state legislation, which may offer better rights in contrast to its federal counterpart.
+If you would like more information about the FMLA, please contact a Los Angeles employment attorney at our law firm now.